dedo94/Domitilla/README.md

 Select "compose.gv" and "parallel.gv" leave the example node given in the text area and click on syncronization.
 The result will be a simple fusion of the decribed node.

+## Known Issue

+- On Ubuntu the file selection popup has bad color and make hard to read the file inside.
+- folder select at the moment did't work.

 ## Release History

 * 2.0.0